prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 ### Step 2: Accept video parameters and pass them to your server

-See the [AppNexus AST adapter]({{site.baseurl}}/dev-docs/bidders.html#appnexusAst) for an example of how video parameters may be passed in from the ad unit.
+Video parameters are often passed in from the ad unit in a `video` object.

+The design of these parameters may vary depending on what your server-side bidder accepts.
+If possible, we recommend using the video parameters in the [OpenRTB specification](https://iabtechlab.com/specifications-guidelines/openrtb/).

+For examples of video parameters accepted by different adapters, see [the list of bidders with video demand]({{site.baseurl}}/dev-docs/bidders.html#bidder-video-native).

 ### Step 3: Respond with VAST or a VAST URL